ozanerturk34/ts-serverless-template/README.md

 # Serverless - AWS Node.js Typescript

 This is a template project inspired from `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).
+Main difference is this template uses serverless.yml instead of serverless.ts for service file

 ## Installation/deployment instructions